emhess93/US_vs_Canada_Living/README.md

-# Where to live - US or Canada?
+# Where to live - US vs. Canada?

 ## Overview